chef-boneyard/private-chef-administration/source/engagement/consulting.rst

 *	Fax Number
 *	Preferred Instant Messaging Name (on Skype, Google, or MSN)

-This information should be sent via e-mail to consulting@opscode.com.
+This information should be sent via email to consulting@opscode.com.

-Each point of contact will receive an e-mail inviting them to join the Opscode Client Portal, and will then have access to the project we’re using to manage your Private Chef installation.
-Login information will be included in this e-mail.
+Each point of contact will receive an email inviting them to join the Opscode Client Portal, and will then have access to the project we’re using to manage your Private Chef installation.
+Login information will be included in this email.

 Opscode will provide you with a Primary Consultant, who will be your primary point of contact for the engagement, and a Secondary Consultant, who will be